ria08/OLIST-Marketplace-Analysis/README.md

 - 💳 **Credit Card users spend ~20% more** on average than Boleto/Voucher users.
 - ⏳ **Average delivery time is 11.4 days, with a noticeable 7.7% delay rate.** Increase focus on last-mile logistics to reduce delays.
-- 🧲 **Big Spenders & Loyal Customers** account for the majority of revenue and are critical segment for loyalty efforts.
+- 🧲 **Big Spenders & Recent Buyers** account for the majority of revenue and are critical segment for loyalty efforts.
 - ⚠️ **At-Risk customers** form a sizeable share, representing a retention opportunity.

 ---